noseka1/ansible-base/roles/openshift_vault/README.md

 > The deployed Vault instance is suitable for testing/development purposes only. **It should in no way be used in production environments!**

-The Vault documentation is available [here](https://learn.hashicorp.com/vault).
+The Vault documentation is available [here](https://www.vaultproject.io/docs).
+Useful Vault tutorials can be found [here](https://learn.hashicorp.com/vault).

 ## Configuration